DhruvUpadhyay/MointainCar-QLearning/README.md

 Q-Learning applied to Open AI's Mountain Car v0

 The .ipynb file is a Colab Notebook.
 To run the code on local, comment the "!pip" and "!apt" lines and run them on terminal instead if needed.
+The .py file can be run on local.